Why Do Foreigners Find More Value In Jazz Dance Than Americans?

 Americans are losing out on a great dance resource, when they dismiss good jazz dance (and I emphasize "good" jazz dance, not cheesy pop routines with big grins and jazz hands).
 The movement style of jazz dance is not only a great entity on its own, but it is a wonderful addition to ballet and contemporary training, in making the complete dancer.
 American teachers, who are often beholden to pre-formed student expectations, do a great disservice in not making jazz dance a valued part of a young dancer's training.

-On Broadway piece I created for the Eifman dancers.
+Just as an example, here is a video link to the On Broadway piece I created for the Eifman dancers.
 They are ages 12-14, and have never had a jazz class.
 Just strong ballet, gymnastics, ballroom, contemporary, and a smattering of hip hop.
 Yet these dancers learned this piece in just 8 hours of rehearsal, and look at how amazing they look as dancers due to absorbing a jazz dance way of movement and responding to music.

 But the biggest shame is that dance educators from other countries see the value of jazz dance while we don't.
 I hope that American dance educators will soon open their minds to the vast benefits of quality jazz dance training, and make jazz dance a subject of serious study and inclusion in dance curriculums.